For a more extensive article on the theoretical side of body pressure, check out my post Space Invaders: How Humans Pressure Dogs and Other Animals.

 There are different kinds of pressure, of course.
 Humans have non-concrete types of pressure.
 Pressure from our jobs, from societal expectations.
 From owing money.

 Dogs seem to experience pressure from expectations as well.
 We can certainly stress them out easily enough when we train with poor technique, even with positive reinforcement.
-And of course they respond to physical pressure, touching or pushing, either by yielding to it or with an opposition reflex.
+And of course they respond to physical pressure, touching or pushing, either by yielding to it or pushing back.

 But when I talk about “body pressure,” it is pressure from proximity and body language.
 Not touching, but the nearness (and body language) of another person or dog.